QPack: Quantum Approximate Optimization Algorithms as universal benchmark for quantum computers: Review of current quantum benchmarking

-Another concern of the Q-score benchmark is the lack of universality.
-While it claims to run on every current quantum computer, it still only uses a single problem: MaxCut.
-The danger of using a single application is that quantum computers will be tailored to one specific problem but perform poorly with others.
-An extreme case is the D-Wave quantum computer, which is specialized to quantum annealing.
-Note that this is an extreme case as this quantum computer is not gate-based and can therefore not be programmed to do any other application.
-QAOA is a versatile algorithm that can be applied on a large variation of computational problems, as explored in Section \ref{sec:QTRL}.
-To avoid single problem tailoring, multiple different problems can be used to benchmark the quantum hardware.
-Further details on the requirements of quantum benchmarks are discussed in Section \ref{sec:outline}.\\
+Another concern of the Q-score benchmark is its lack of universality.
+While it claims to run on every current quantum computer, it only uses a single problem: MaxCut.
+The danger of using a single problem is that quantum computers could be tailored to this specific problem but perform poorly with others.
+An extreme case is the D-Wave quantum computer, which is specialized to quantum annealing by design.
+This is by no means a criticism towards D-Wave, but illustrates how a single-problem benchmark could give an incomplete picture of a quantum computer's performance in general.
+QAOA is a versatile algorithm that can be applied on a large variation of problems with various practical applications.
+To avoid single problem tailoring, we suggest multiple different problems to benchmark the quantum hardware.

+An extension to the volumetric benchmark was proposed by the Quantum Economic Development Consortium (QED-C) in October 2021 \cite{QEDC_benchmark}.
+This open source benchmark probes a quantum backend with small applications for which the problem sizes are varied, mapping the fidelity of the results as a function of circuit width and depth, hence making it a volumetric benchmark.
+Other than this primary metric, the benchmark also provides insight for runtime and ratio between programmed and transpiled circuit depth.
+They make a remark that runtime metrics are currently rudimentary, as quantum providers can have different definitions of quantum execution time.
+Currently, only the quantum runtime is measured in the QED-C benchmark, and further runtime measurements are mentioned as future work.\\